Raúl Maradona: Career

 Maradona played in Argentina for Boca Juniors, in Spain for Granada, and in Peru for Deportivo Municipal; he also played in Japan and Canada and Venezuela.
 In 1993, he went to North America to sign with Fort Lauderdale Strikers of the American Professional Soccer League.
 In 1995, he signed with Toronto Italia of the Canadian National Soccer League.
 The following season his team won the regular season championship, and reached the CNSL Championship final where the club faced St. Catharines Wolves, and won the series 11–0 on aggregate.
 After the conclusion of the CNSL season he signed with the Toronto Shooting Stars of the National Professional Soccer League, where he appeared in 27 matches and recorded 12 goals.
 Following the conclusion of the indoor season Maradona returned to the CNSL and signed with North York Talons.

 In 1998 he joined Peruvian side for Deportivo Municipal, where he was greeted as a star but only played a few games.
 He subsequently played in the Canadian Professional Soccer League with Toronto Olympians.

 Personal life

 Maradona is the brother of fellow players Diego (1960–2020) and Hugo (1969–2021).
-Their father Diego Maradona (known as "Chitoro"; 1927–2015), who worked at a chemicals factory, was of Guaraní (Indigenous) and Spanish (Basque) descent, and their mother Dalma Salvadora Franco (known as "Doña Tota"; 1930–2011), was of Italian descent.
+Their father Diego Maradona (known as "Chitoro"; 1927–2015), who worked at a chemicals factory, was of Guaraní (Indigenous) and Galician (Spanish) descent, and their mother Dalma Salvadora Franco (known as "Doña Tota"; 1929–2011), was of Italian descent.